6 min read

 Severing a Joint Tenancy

 Couples usually buy a property together as joint tenants, which means they both own the entire property, and the ownership automatically transfers to the surviving owner in case of one owner's death.
-If you want to gift your share of the home in your Will, you must change the ownership to tenants in common.
+If you want to gift your share of the home in your Will, you must change the ownership to tenants in common or be the sole owner.
 Note that if there is a life interest trust in the Will, the title must be severed for the share of the property to enter the trust.
 Let's first look at the difference between holding the home as joint tenants and tenants in common.

 How is your property held?